Set:16

 What are the best pivot options for Yordle / Defender?

-Yordle / Defender is highly flexible with 5 similar compositions available for pivoting.
+Yordle / Defender is moderately flexible with 3 pivot options available.
 The best pivot options share key units like Fizz and Veigar.
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Yordle / Defender?